Marcusg62/writing-block-v2/README.md

 8. Added proper error handling, usually?
 9. Added post capability for users, where users are able to upload and post their writing to the website

-SUMMARY:
+# SUMMARY:

-The main push was to get the WYSIWYG editor.
+## The main push was to get the WYSIWYG editor.
 (HTML EDITOR) It has a similar UI to editing a Google Doc.
 No small feat!
 Need to focus more on input sanitation but that will come.
 We also have not figured out how to upload images.

+## Also need to add security, ie not anybody can update another users' piece of writing.

 ![Drag Racing](sshot.png)